Inside: Learn how to shoot a stunning silhouette photo in 5 easy steps with your DSLR. iPhone silhouette photo tutorial also included!

 Disclaimer: This contains affiliate links and any purchases made through such links will result in a small commission for me (at no extra cost for you).
 I only recommend tools and resources I use and love!

-Last year for my birthday all I asked for was a nature hike with my family.
+Last year all I wanted for my birthday was a nature hike with my family.

 They obliged, and we hiked a small summit near our home.
 The grade to the top was steep, but short.
 My kids found rocks to haul up and at the summit we were rewarded with a beautiful view and freshwater pools where they tossed their stones.

 Minus the water, it felt like we were on the surface of the moon.

 Of course, I had my trusty camera with me.
 As the sun sank lower, my anticipation grew.
 I knew the best light would come as the sun set.